pjamrozowicz/react-native-heatmaps/README.md

 # react-native-heatmaps

-This is an instruction on how to use my fork of [react-native-maps](https://github.com/react-community/react-native-maps) which adds possibility to draw heatmaps.
+This is an instruction on how to use my fork of [react-native-maps](https://github.com/react-community/react-native-maps) which adds possibility to draw heatmaps (**but only for Google Maps**).

 There are 2 different types of heatmaps implemented - density based and weight based.
 The first one is drawn with Google algorithm from their Maps Utils ([Android](https://developers.google.com/maps/documentation/android-api/utility/heatmap) and [iOS](https://developers.google.com/maps/documentation/ios-sdk/utility/heatmap)).
 The second one is based on my own algorithm.